How to Get from Rome to the Amalfi Coast

 Private Transfers from Rome to the Amalfi Coast (or from the Amalfi Coast to Rome)

 Getting to the Amalfi Coast from Rome by public transportation can be stressful.
-To avoid delays and crowds either at the beginning of end of your holiday in Campania, we suggest booking a private transfer (car with driver) directly from the airport or train station in Rome to your hotel on the Amalfi Coast.
+To avoid delays and crowds either at the beginning or end of your holiday in Campania, we suggest booking a private transfer (car with driver) directly from the airport or train station in Rome to your hotel on the Amalfi Coast.
 This is also an excellent solution if you are trying to reach the Amalfi Coast from Florence or Venice.

 If you are traveling with a group of at least four passengers, it may even be cheaper to book a private transfer than the sum of the cost of train, bus, or ferry tickets to get to the coast... without taking into account the time you save and hassle you avoid!